-Positive affect, on the other hand, has also been shown to lead to more optimistic beliefs (Johnson & Tversky 1983).
-In general, happy people are more likely to recall happy events and it is hypothesized that they thus may overestimate positive probabilities (Isen & Geva 1987).
+Positive affect has been shown to lead to more optimistic beliefs [28].
+In general, happy people are more likely to recall happy events and it is hypothesized that they thus may overestimate positive probabilities [21].
 We therefore hypothesized that more light exposure will lead to more optimistic beliefs which would manifest in microeconomic behavior as an increased tolerance for ambiguity.
 (We did not explore whether higher luminance levels alter behavior in strategic games, as might also be expected, in way that could influence financial markets.)